GiovanniGabbolini/GiovanniGabbolini.github.io/_pages/about.md

 # Research

+> The paper **An Interpretable Music Similarity Measure Based on Path Interestingness**, authored by me and [Derek Bridge](http://www.cs.ucc.ie/~dgb/), was accepted to ISMIR 2021!

 > The paper **Generating Interesting Song-to-Song Segues With Dave**, authored by me and [Derek Bridge](http://www.cs.ucc.ie/~dgb/), have won the [James Chen Best Student Paper Award](https://www.um.org/awards/james-chen-best-student-paper-awards) at UMAP 2021!

-  > The research on segues of me and [Derek Bridge](http://www.cs.ucc.ie/~dgb/) has featured on the BBC Radio 6 [Radcliffe and Maconie Show](https://www.bbc.co.uk/programmes/b0100rp6)!
-[Listen back](files/live.mp3).

 ## Projects
 - Narratives for Music Information Retrieval: [Click](/projects#narratives);